ozkary/data-engineering-mta-turnstile/Step3-Orchestration/README.md

 - Download a CSV text file
 - Compress the text file and upload in chunks to the data lake
 - The data transformation service picks up the file, identifies new data and inserts into the Data Warehouse.

+> This data integration project fits into the batch processing model.
+For real-time scenarios, we should use a data streaming technologies like [Apache Kafka](https://kafka.apache.org/)

 <img src="../images/mta-data-lake-bucket.png" width="650px" alt="ozkary data lake files">